claudiorivera/scavenger-hunt/README.md

 # New In This Version

-- Migrated entire codebase to TypeScript
+- Admins can delete collection items

 # Future Improvements

+- Allow admins to delete users
+- Allow admins to delete all collection items and all users (restart the game)
 - Allow admins to delete items
-- Allow admins to delete users
-- Allow admins to delete collected items (restart the game)
 - Allow users to delete their profiles
-- Toasts for successfully adding items on admin portal
+- Toasts/confirmation for successfully adding items on admin portal
 - Collect page actions should be in a fixed position, instead of moving based on item description (or display a cropped square preview image)

 # Install